LucasCosas/workshop-mlops-iot/README.md

 1st:

-- Create a new service connection for Azure Resource Manager specifing a manual Service Principal if you already have a Service Principal or an autommatic one if you don't and have permissions to create one.
+- Create a new service connection for Azure Resource Manager, scope level "Subscription" specifing a manual Service Principal if you already have a Service Principal or an autommatic one if you have permissions to create one.
 Name it "MLOpsServiceConnection".
-You can leave the "Resource Group" blank
+You can leave the "Resource Group" blank or point to your Resource Group that contains the AML.

 2nd: